Checklists

 Remote Reconnaissance

-- Identify the target location, surrounding area, and likely external approaches.
+- Identify the target location, site boundaries, and public approaches.

-- Identify key employees, public-facing roles, vendors, and contractors.
+- Identify public-facing roles, reception functions, vendors, and contractors.

-- Look for naming conventions, email formats, and likely pretext material.
+- Note naming conventions, email formats, phone numbers, and contact paths.

-- Check map services, street view, parking, loading areas, and neighboring buildings.
+- Review map services, street view, parking, loading areas, and neighboring buildings.

-- Review Shodan, exposed IP ranges, access-control exposure, and other internet-facing infrastructure when it is relevant and in scope.
+- Review Shodan, exposed IP ranges, and internet-facing systems when in scope.

 Physical Reconnaissance